 The first essential for the child’s development is concentration.
 The child who concentrates is immensely happy – Maria Montessori

 There are not many rules in our home and there isn’t much the kids aren’t allowed to do or touch.
 It is a slight problem when they play with the dishwasher – we have a kind landlord, but not that kind – but if they want to sit on the table, stand on the sofa or jump on the bed, so long as they don’t do it when out of the house (which I would never let them do), I’m OK with it.
 I try not to tell them off or give too many instructions as I want our home to be a place for them to explore and have fun in.

-3. Trust and a little bit of risk
+3. Trust vs. risk

-Not that we are constantly throwing our kids in the face of danger, but I do think that as parents we step back to a certain degree and let Jack take risks in order for him to get to know himself, his abilities and his limits.
-Parenthood is a constant ‘assessing of a situation’ isn’t it?
-I am always tossing up : IF something were to go wrong, how bad would it be?” and then proceeding from there.
-If he jumps off that sofa, what are the chances he will fall and break his leg?
-You are always asking yourself those questions (not just me, right?).
-And as long as it’s not anything serious, I would rather let him experience it over continually firing rules at him.
+As parents, I believe we have step back to a certain degree and let children take risks in order for them to get to know themselves, their abilities and limits.
+Parenthood is a constant assessing of a situation – I am always tossing up : IF something were to go wrong, how bad would it be?
+If Jack jumps off that sofa, what are the chances he will fall and break his leg?
+And as long as it’s not anything serious (though I do get slightly concerned about sofa batterings), I would rather let them experience it over continually firing rules at them.